 Run the cold water to flush out lead.
 Let the water run from the tap before using it for drinking or cooking any time the water in the faucet has gone unused for more than six hours.
 The longer the water resides in plumbing the more lead it may contain.
 Flushing the tap means running the cold-water faucet.
 Let the water run from the cold-water tap based on the length of the lead service line and the plumbing configuration in your home.
 In other words, the larger the home or building and the greater the distance to the water main (in the street), the more water it will take to flush properly.
-Although toilet flushing or showering flushes water through a portion of the plumbing system, you still need to flush the water in each faucet before using it for drinking or cooking.
+Although toilet flushing or cooking.
 Flushing tap water is a simple and inexpensive measure you can take to protect your health.
 It usually uses less than one gallon of water.
 Use cold, flushed water for cooking and preparing baby formula.
-Because lead from lead-containing plumbing materials and pipes can dissolve into hot water more easily than cold water, never drink, cook, or prepare beverages including baby formula using hot water from the tap.
-If you have not had your water sampled or if you know, it is recommended that bottled or filtered water be used for drinking and preparing baby formula.
-If you need hot water, draw water from the cold tap and then heat it.
+Because lead from lead-containing plumbing materials and pipes can dissolve into hot water sampled or if you know, it is recommended that bottled or filtered water be used for drinking and preparing baby formula.
+If you need hot water from the cold tap and then heat it.